 We recognize that our ability to grow our new vehicle sales is impacted by external factors, including the manufacturers' (i) ability to develop vehicles that meet the consumers' satisfaction and vehicles that consumers desire, (ii) rebates and incentives, as well as (iii) consumer confidence, (iv) gas prices, (v) interest rates, (vi) the availability of credit for consumers and (vii) other economic factors.
 Growth in our parts and service business is dependent on our ability to generate long-term customer relationships and having our customers return to our stores for service and repairs.
-Our finance and insurance business is dependent on our ability to capture the customer and "close the deal" will enable us to generate revenue.
+Our finance and insurance business is dependent on our ability to arrange financing for our customers through third-party lenders.
+In each revenue source of our business, our ability to capture the customer and "close the deal" will enable us to generate revenue.
 In our effort to improve the profitability of all of our revenue sources and set us apart from our competitors, we invest in the training and growth of our employees.